How to Start a Roofing Company: 9-Step Guide [2025]

 The ServiceTitan Inventory App helps gain more control over inventory and cost.
 It reduces roofing job delays by allowing employees to view the entire equipment-use history for every client and request or reserve tools, materials, and equipment as needed.

-New roofing business owners must know how to correctly price their services to balance maximum profitability, customer satisfaction, and attracting new clients.
+New roofing business owners must know how to correctly price their services to balance maximum profitability and customer satisfaction while attracting new clients.

 There are a few things to consider when pricing your services:

-Estimate labor costs: Evaluate roughly how many labor hours are required for each project.
+• Estimate labor costs: Estimate the number of labor hours required for each project.

-Assess overhead: Consider fixed expenses like labor, equipment maintenance, and insurance costs.
+• Assess overhead: Include fixed expenses such as equipment maintenance and insurance.

-Once you understand what to consider when pricing individual roofing projects, you can decide which pricing strategy will work best for you.
+Once you understand what to consider when pricing individual roofing projects, you can decide which pricing strategy works best for you.

-You can go for either an hourly rate or a flat rate option.
+You can choose either an hourly or a flat rate.

-Hourly rate: Also known as time-and-materials pricing, this model charges clients based on time spent and materials used on a project.
-The main benefit is that it provides transparency, but it can also incentivize roofers to be efficient with their time.
+• Hourly rate: Also known as time-and-materials pricing, this model charges clients based on time spent and materials used on a project.
+The main benefit is transparency.
 However, customers may need more immediate clarity about the final cost.

 The #1 newsletter for the trades.